PDF417/pdf417-android/README.md

 [![Build Status](https://travis-ci.org/PDF417/pdf417-android.svg?branch=master)](https://travis-ci.org/PDF417/pdf417-android)

-_PDF417.mobi_ SDK for Android is SDK that enables you to perform scans of various barcodes in your app.
-You can simply integrate the SDK into your app by following the instructions below and your app will be able to benefit the scanning feature for following barcode standards:
+_PDF417.mobi_ SDK for Android enables you to perform scans of various barcodes in your app.
+You can integrate the SDK into your app simply by following the instructions below and your app will be able to scan and process data from the following barcode standards:

 * [PDF417 barcode](https://en.wikipedia.org/wiki/PDF417)
 * [QR code](https://en.wikipedia.org/wiki/QR_code)